library("seriation")

 VAT took 0.168 sec.

-criterion <- do.call(rbind, criterion)
+<- do.call(rbind, criterion) criterion

 We align the seriation orders.
 The reason is that an order 1, 2, 3 and 3, 2, 1 are equivalent and just an artifact of the algorithm.
 Aligning will reverse some orders so they are better aligned.
-Then we sort the orders from best to worst according to a popular seriation criterion measure called Gradient_weighted.
+Then we sort the orders from best to worst according to a popular seriation criterion measure called Gradient_weighted

-orders <- ser_align(orders)
+<- ser_align(orders)

-best_to_worse <- order(criterion[["Gradient_weighted"]], decreasing = TRUE)
+orders <- order(criterion[["Gradient_weighted"]], decreasing = TRUE)

-orders <- orders[best_to_worse]
+<- orders[best_to_worse]

-criterion <- criterion[best_to_worse, ]
+orders <- criterion[best_to_worse, ] criterion

 Comparison between methods